openghg/dashboard/README.md

 ### Code Quality

-Code is passed through ESLint to find problems in the code.
-After writing your code please run the linter using
+Code quality is checked using ESLint, this can be run using

 ```bash
 npm run lint